ARCCA/intro-to-machine-learning-applications/_episodes/01-what-is-machine-learning.md

 Although there is no formal Machine Learning classification system yet, they are commonly described and classified in broad categories based on:

 - How much human supervision is required.
-There are four major categories:
+There are three major categories:
   - **Supervised learning**: this method requires feeding the algorithm with "right" answers or solutions, also known as labels.
 Some of the most important supervised learning algorithms: k-Nearest Neighbours, Linear Regression, Logistic Regression,